dat2Cph/spring2025/docs/network_and_threads_1/README.md

             - www.example.com
             - www.google.com
             - httpbin.org (great for exploring HTTP)

-    - Activity Plan
-        1. Explain the Basics of Telnet
+    - Explain the Basics of Telnet
         - Telnet is a tool that allows you to open a raw TCP connection to a server.
         - It works at the application layer and lets you send custom requests manually.
-        2. Connect to a Web Server
+    - Connect to a Web Server
         - Demonstrate how to use telnet to connect to a server on port 80 (HTTP).
         - Example:
             - telnet www.example.com 80 (type `quit` to exit telnet prompt)
     - Explain:
         - www.example.com: The hostname of the web server.
         - 80: The port number for HTTP communication.
-        3. Manually Send an HTTP Request
+    - Manually Send an HTTP Request
         - Once connected, type an HTTP GET request manually:
         - ```
         GET / HTTP/1.1
         Host: www.example.com
         ```
         - Follow this with an empty line (press Enter twice) to signal the end of the request.
         - Explain the components of the request:
             - GET: HTTP method to request data.
             - /: The path (root in this case).
             - HTTP/1.1: HTTP version.
             - Host: Specifies the server's domain.
+        - Use `curl -v http://www.example.com` to show the same request in a more user-friendly way.
-        4. Analyze the Response
+    - Analyze the Response
         - After sending the request, the server will respond with:
         - HTTP headers (e.g., HTTP/1.1 200 OK, Content-Type, Date, etc.).
         - The content of the page (if any).
         - Example Response:

     ```
     HTTP/1.1 200 OK